sponno/goodsign_phpsdk/README.md

 ## Usage

-First, set your GoodSign API token as an environment variable in a `.env` file:
+Have a look at the "examples" folder.
-You can get you API Key from https://goodsign.io/profile/apikeys
+Add your GoodSign API token as an environment variable in a `.env` file by renaming the .env.copy -> .env You can get your API Key from https://goodsign.io/profile/apikeys

 GOODSIGN_API_TOKEN=your_api_token

-Then, you can use the SDK like this: cd into the main directory (you will see the src and examples in the root folder run a file using
+Then, you can use the SDK like this: cd into the example directory (you will see the src and examples in the root folder run a file using the PHP command
 ```
-php filename.php
+php getTemplates.php
 ```

 ## Contributing